ddev/ddev-redis/README.md

 With DDEV v1.23.5+ you can choose a different Redis tag, the command below creates a `.ddev/.env.redis` file that you can commit:

-1. `ddev dotenv set .ddev/.env.redis --redis-tag 7`
+1. `ddev dotenv set .ddev/.env.redis --redis-docker-image=redis:6`
 2. `ddev restart`

 ## Explanation